 What’s the rain plan?
-This is a question that all of us here at Yellow Umbrella Events deals with on a regular basis.
-We are responsible to not only our lovely brides, but to our vendors, to insure that we’ve thought through their event and have made for sure that we’ve considered what will happen if it rains (or pours or is too cold or too hot).
+This is a question that all of us here at Yellow Umbrella Events contend with on a regular basis.
+We are responsible to not only our lovely couples, but to our vendors, to insure that we’ve thought through their event and have made for sure that we’ve considered what will happen if it rains (or pours or is too cold or too hot).
 Sometimes the solution is easy.
 If there is a building on site that can be used, this is often the best solution, but sometimes there is simply no easy on site solution and we need to consider other options.
 Should we prepare for a tent?
 Add heaters or coolers for guest comfort?
 And when should we make the decision to go with the rain plan?
-Of course there are some basic guidelines that we like to follow but as a general rule, each event (and each bride) is very different so we work hand in hand with the couple and their family to come up with a solution that best fits them.
+Of course there are some basic guidelines that we like to follow but as a general rule, each event (and each couple) is very different so we work hand in hand with the couple to come up with a solution that best fits them.

 Most of our clients assume we simply look at weather.com and call it a day, but at Yellow Umbrella Events, nothing could be further from the truth.
 As part of our services we actually offer customized weather forecasting for your big day.
 We receive detailed weather analysis leading up to the event date from a local private meteorologist that customizes the reports to our specific venue location for that date.
 Check out the last 2 reports for a wedding that we are servicing this weekend: